glarocca/get_H2020_projects/README.md

 * From the [CORDIS portal](https://cordis.europa.eu/projects)
 * Click on `Download all Horizon Europe projects`
-* Unzip the file in the current working director
+* Unzip the file `cordis-HORIZONprojects-json.zip` in the current working director

 ## Install the credentials of the Google Service Account